-Warning: these chocolate chip cookies require a tall glass of milk.
+Warning: these chocolate chip cookies are best enjoyed with a tall glass of milk (or organic almond milk).

 The other day the girls insisted that we make some home-made chocolate chip cookies for their after school snacks.
-I must admit I’ve definitely had my share of cookie blunders – cookies that would be best used as a paper weight, not as a treat, but after years of trying and modifying every.single.chocolate.chip.cookie.recipe out there, I have finally found that there are two secret weapons for making cookies soft and chewy:
+I must admit I’ve definitely had my share of cookie blunders – cookies that would be best used as a paper weight, not as a treat, but after years of trying and modifying every.single.chocolate.chip.cookie.recipe out there, I have finally found that there are three secret weapons for making these cookies both healthier AND soft and chewy:

-Yep – those two things are my secret cookie weapons.
+Yep – those three things are my secret cookie weapons.

 Because one of the take aways from my recent reader poll was that I should share more of my family friendly recipes, I thought I would share the chocolate cookie recipe with you from the cookies we made on Monday night…. but you have to promise not to blame me if this recipe keeps your kids coming back for more cookies.
 (Though that could be ok because these cookies are made with fruit!)
 Enjoy!